 Certain types of debt can be particularly difficult to deal with.
 This is most likely where there is such a high interest rate that any delay in repayment can mean you’ll be paying much more than you need to.

 Sometimes, people resort to taking more loans in order to pay off their original debt.
 This can lead to a debt spiral, where someone takes on more and more debt.
-This can damage their credit rating, too, so lower interest rates are harder to obtain.
+This can damage their credit rating, too, so lower interest rates in the future are harder to obtain.